Charles Sidney Gilpin: Career

 In 1896 at the age of 18, Gilpin joined a minstrel show, leaving Richmond and beginning a life on the road that lasted for many years.
 When between performances on stage, like many performers, he worked odd jobs to earn money: as a printer, barber, boxing trainer, and railroad porter.
 In 1903, he joined Hamilton, Ontario's Canadian Jubilee Singers.

 In 1905, he started performing with traveling musical troupes of the Red Cross and the Candy Shop of America.
 He also played his first dramatic roles and honed his character acting in Chicago.
 He performed with Robert T. Motts' Pekin Theater in Chicago for four years until 1911.
 Soon after, he toured the United States with the Pan-American Octetts.
 Gilpin worked with Rogers and Creamer's Old Man's Boy Company in New York.
-In 1915, Gilpin joined the Anita Bush Players as they moved from the Lincoln Theater in Harlem to the Lafayette Theatre.
+In 1915, Gilpin joined the Anita Bush Players, led by Anita Bush, as they moved from the Lincoln Theater in Harlem to the Lafayette Theatre.
 As New York theater was expanding, this was a time when the theatrical careers of many famous black actors were launched.

 In 1916, Gilpin made a memorable appearance in whiteface as Jacob McCloskey, a slave owner and villain of Dion Boucicault's The Octoroon.
 Though Gilpin left Bush's company over a salary dispute, his reputation allowed him to get the role of Rev. William Curtis in the 1919 premier of John Drinkwater's Abraham Lincoln.